ThatCoolCoder/spnr.js/editorDocs/utilityScripts.md

 ## Compiling

 spnr.js is written in vanilla JavaScript with no fancy buildsystem.
 Instead it's "compiled" by a small Python program - `/scripts/compile.py`.
+To support the variety of JavaScript import options available, we create a both a `.js` file and `.mjs` file, which differ mostly in exports.
+The `.js` file is used in regular browser script tags and `require()` imports in node.
+If it's in node then it sets `module.exports`.
+The `.mjs` file is used by browsers and node for module JS things.
+In both exports, browser features are disabled at runtime if the window object is not found.

-It reads a list of files to append to each other from `/scripts/inputFiles.txt`.
-While doing this, it also replaces all instances of `$$spnr-version$$` with the version from `package.json` It will write the compiled library to `/build/spnr.js`.
+While doing this, it also replaces all instances of `$$spnr-version$$` with the version from `package.json` It will write the compiled library to `/build/spnr.js` and `/build/spnr.mjs`.

 ## Minifying